hkaur008/List-Of-Active-Repositories/README.md

-If you like this you can ⭐ it, do add some pull request or leave link in issues if you know some more great repositories 😊💕 I will be upadting this every saturday
+If you like this you can ⭐ it, do add some pull request or leave link in issues if you know some more great repositories 😊💕 I will be upadting this every weeekend